Hackers are creating fake Microsoft login screens using official logos and text.

 Abusing Microsoft’s branding is one more dirty trick in the hackers’ toolbox.
 By “branding,” we mean the look and style of Microsoft products.

 If you are busy at your job, and a Microsoft Windows screen pops up and asks you to do something, wouldn’t you cooperate?
 Of course; crooks know you are busy.

 By now, the hackers’ motives are known to all of us; stealing other peoples’ stuff.
 They will take your information, your money, and your peace of mind.
 Here is what you can do.

-How to stop fake Office 365 login screens
+How to stop a fake Office 365 login page

 Use the Office 365 “multi-factor” authentication tool.
 In addition to your login, this tool requires you to access a mobile app or text message to prove your identity.
 Yes this adds login steps, but also it reduces the chances that a crook can get into your private materials.
 AKA “Stop a fake Microsoft login page”